Cookie Diet announces the launch of new Four-Week Program

 SYDNEY, Australia, Oct.
 14, 2024 (GLOBE NEWSWIRE) -- Dr Siegal’s famous Cookie Diet emerged as a revolutionary approach to weight loss in 1975 and has since gone on to captivate the globe.
 With over 20 million kilos shed worldwide and more than 500,000 patients, Cookie Diet has proven that weight management can be both enjoyable and effective.

+The unique approach to weight management also has many celebrity endorsements, recently being embraced by Dolores Catania and Melissa Gorga of The Real Housewives of New Jersey.

 This October, Cookie Diet is unveiling its most ambitious endeavor to date: The Cookie Cutter Challenge.
 Spanning four weeks, this program is meticulously crafted to foster rapid yet enduring weight loss, complemented by scrumptious snacks and an encouraging community.
-What’s more, each participant has the opportunity to win a $1,000 cash prize AND results are guaranteed with a money-back offer.
+What’s more, each participant has the opportunity to win a $1,000 cash prize for the best transformation AND results are guaranteed with a money-back offer.

-New customers will receive a significant discount of up to 55% on orders when signing up for the Cookie Cutter Challenge, alongside a healthy cookbook, multivitamins, and other items, including; a water bottle, smart scale, body tape measure, cookie tracker, and access to the Cookie Club - a support resource with over 10,000 members - everything needed to aid in not only losing weight, but keeping it off.
+New customers will also receive a significant discount of up to 55% on orders when signing up for the Cookie Cutter Challenge, alongside a healthy cookbook, cookie tracker app, and access to the Cookie Club - a support resource with over 10,000 members - everything needed to aid in not only losing weight but keeping it off.

 Cookie Diet’s simplicity is matched only by its efficacy, not only by losing weight but also by encouraging the adoption of a healthier lifestyle.
 The cookies, which are low-calorie and baked with a blend of special proteins to naturally suppress hunger, serve as meal replacements.